 1. Slant Board Wall Calf Stretch

-You can increase the difficult of this stretch by raising your incline slightly (if you’re using an adjustable slant board) or by performing the stretch on one leg as shown below.
+You can increase the difficulty of this stretch by raising your incline slightly (if you’re using an adjustable slant board) or by performing the stretch on one leg as shown below.

 If you don’t have an adjustable slant board, you can move the slant board further away from the wall which will force you to lean at a sharper angle to rest your upper body on the wall.